scality/spark/README.md

 ## How to submit a job to the cluster

-As you'll notice the python virtualenv should not the needed to submit the jobs since all the magic will happen inside the docker.
+As you'll notice the python virtualenv should not the needed to submit the jobs since all the magic will happen inside the docker container.

 * Specify the script name using the -s argument.
 * Specify the RING nale using the -r argument.

 ```
-#cd /root/spark/scripts/
+[root@node01 ~]# cd /root/spark/scripts/
-#python submit.py -s FSCK/check_volume.py -r META
+[root@node01 scripts]# python submit.py -s SOFS_FSCK/check_volume.py -r META
 ```

+:warning: **Submit the jobs exactly as shown above.
+Changes such as adding a ./ to submit.py (ie. python ./submit.py) or
+            variables in the script name (ie. S3_FSCK/s3_fsck_${step}.py) can cause loading errors!**

 # Single local spark Deployment